 Our involvement with the United Nations occurs at a time when the global agenda has never been so varied, so critical and so complex.
 It is demanding new approaches, new visions and new commitments of the international community of NGOs.
 Whatever the field of service – human rights, humanitarian relief, sustainable development, international law, disarmament, poverty eradication, or peace education – NGOs’ influence on the world scenario is uncontestable.
 Non-governmental organisations are creating new coalitions around emerging issues and are equipping themselves for a new global era of transcultural diplomacy.

-The cooperation between the United Nations and the NGO community can provide a bridge for communication between the peoples of the world and the policy makers at the national and global levels.
+The cooperation between the United Nations and the NGO community can provide a bridge for communication between the peoples of the world and the policy makers at the local, national and global levels.
 This cooperation has the potential to be a major vehicle for human evolution, as it supports the process of framing current issues within a context of global interdependence.

 It is a great privilege and responsibility to be part of the larger action network which supports the process of implementing the principles of the United Nations on Earth.